solvemate2018/CInema-XX/README.md

                 Georgi Emilov Dimitrov ( https://github.com/solvemate2018 )

                 Bartosz Kochanski ( https://github.com/bart758 )
+                  Mostly participated in: integration tests for the endpoints/controllers, making most endpoints(The one for projection, theater and category), making some services for category and genre and projection, fixing errors.

 Credentials of different user roles(if you want to test):